Skip to Content

 Categories:

-Moms for Liberty comes for Wake County Schools
+Moms for Liberty protests Wake County Schools

 Barnes and Nobles highlights commonly banned books such as The Color Purple by Alice Walker and The Catcher in the Rye by J.D Salinger.
 These are books banned not just in NC, but all over the country.